benab04/User-Registration-Django/README.md

     ```python
     python manage.py runserver
     ```
+    If errors are showing, delete the .env file and create it manually in the code editor.
+Rerun the server.
     Copy the link show in the terminal and paste it in you browser.
 The django app should be running, displaying the home page.